-XIII.
-DOCTORAL SUPERVISORY COMMITTEE
+XIV.
+DOCTORAL DISSERTATION COMMITTEE

-Students may begin work on their dissertation as soon as their advisor feels they are ready (typically, in their third or forth year in the program.
-Although the student's committee cannot be formally appointed until after they are advanced to candidacy, students should work with their advisor to select their preferred committee members at this time.
+Students may begin work on their dissertation as soon as their advisor feels they are ready (typically, in their third or fourth year in the program.
 This committee is responsible for approving the doctoral dissertation proposal, supervising all aspects of the dissertation such as research design, data collection, data analysis and the writing of the dissertation.
 This committee reads the various drafts of the dissertation guiding the student in the direction that the dissertation should take and directing the student in the various changes that are necessary.
 Although the committee has the ultimate responsibility for the dissertation, the Doctoral Supervisory Committee advisor gives the primary guidance to the student.